 There are actually 20 Kremlins in Russia.
 The word ‘Kremlin’ means castle or Russian Citadel.

-Do you have any interesting facts about the Kremlin that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the Kremlin?
+Share them in the comments below!